rrovetto/CCSDS-Navigation-Data-Messages-Ontologies/README.md

 - https://cwe.ccsds.org/fm/Lists/Projects/DispForm.aspx?ID=639
 - https://ntrs.nasa.gov/citations/20210008315
 - https://github.com/rrovetto/Orbital-Space-Ontology-Project
+##  Access
+- In-progresss (pending formal support to develop).
+Subject to revision.
+No claims to completeness.
+- Funding/sponsors, work collaborations or a PhD study opportunity are needed to continue, sustain and complete development.
+[Contact the author with interest and offers to help formally support or discuss formal work collaborations](https://ontospace.wordpress.com/contact) [Or Contact via email(mailto:rrovetto@terpalum.umd.edu)

 ## Warranty
 No warranty.
 No liability.
 Presented "AS IS".
 No claims to completeness.
 Subject to revision.